poppinjay13/PopNavigator/README.md

 Feel free to fork the repo and contribute, star and follow to stay updated on releases.

+## Releases

+Each release provides an apk to allow for installation and testing of the library on a basic basis.

+The latest release can be found [here](https://github.com/poppinjay13/PopNavigator/releases/).
 ## License

    Licensed under the Apache License, Version 2.0 (the "License");